-A boomerang employee is a worker who leaves a company and is rehired at a later point to work in the same position or a different one.
-Boomerang employees follow a circular trajectory like the v-shaped throwing stick for which they are named.
+A boomerang employee is a professional who leaves a company and is rehired at a later point to work in the same position or a different one.
+Boomerang employees follow a circular trajectory like the v-shaped throwing stick they are named after.

-The main reasons employees leave a current position are to:
+The main reasons professionals leave a current position are to:

 - Further their career at another company

 - Cope with significant life changes

 - Work seasonally (especially common in the hospitality and retail industries)

 Why should HR leaders care about boomerang employees?

 Millennials tend to change jobs more than professionals from earlier generations—60 percent report being “open to a different job opportunity.”
 In past decades, reaccepting an ex-employee was considered taboo.
 But in the current job culture, boomerang workers have become acceptable and even beneficial to employers.

 The advantages of hiring boomerang employees are: